AmperSam-git/baserom-template/README.md

 ### Patch Creation

-If you need to quickly generate a BPS patch for your rom for distribution `@create_bp2.bat` will quickly create a patch of your ROM using Floating IPS (Flips).
+If you need to quickly generate a BPS patch for your rom for distribution `@create_bps.bat` will quickly create a patch of your ROM using Floating IPS (Flips).

 ## Clean Up & Finish